substance/interior/_posts/features/0100-01-01-semanitc-writing.md

 # Content is data

 Substance considers content as data, which makes them accessible to computers and allows new ways of processing them.
 Documents can not only be viewed, they can be queried, just like a database.
-Please refer to the documentation of the [Substance Document model](http://localhost:4000/modules/document.html) to learn how this works.
+Please refer to the documentation of the [Substance Document](http://localhost:4000/modules/document.html) module to learn how this works.